 run the Jira macro repair and verify whether it fixed any broken macros

 check that any apps or app data you've migrated is working as expected.
 Any macros that rely on third-party apps may be broken, for example, Gliffy Diagrams.
 If this is the case, check with the app vendor if it's possible to fix them.

 UAT and change management best practices

 We also advise conducting UAT, or having some end users replicate common day to day tasks using the test site.
 This will not only help you catch any unexpected issues but can help your organization prepare for change.

-This varies for every organization, but a few options to consider include testing with include:
+This varies for every organization, but a few options to consider include testing with:

-- For Jira Software and Jira Core: Test things like creating sprints, adding issues to backlogs, and viewing boards.
+test things like creating sprints, adding issues to backlogs, and viewing boards

-- For Jira Service Management (formerly Jira Service Desk): Ask agents to view queues, check their portal view, and any other common activities.
+ask agents to view queues, check their portal view, and any other common activities

-- For Confluence: Have users try creating a new space, creating and editing pages, and uploading attachments.
+have users try creating a new space, creating and editing pages, and uploading attachments

 Record any areas of confusion or changes to functionality, since you may want to include these in any pre-launch or onboarding communications and training you provide.